Skip to content

 RESEARCH & TEACHING

-2025, Adjunct Instructor, Social Justice & The Built Environment, Spitzer School of Architecture, City College of New York
+2025 Adjunct Lecturer, Social Justice & the Built Environment, Spitzer School of Architecture, City College of New York

 2022-2024 Adjunct Instructor, Introduction to Civic Engagement, Drexel University